JetBrains/mps-coderules/docs/content/language.md

 A production template has three parts called *head*, *guard*, and *body*.
 Their meanings correspond precisely to those defined for the constraint productions.

 There is a certain limitation as to what *constraints* can be used in head: it can only contain constraints defined by this handler, or one of the handlers it extends.
 This limitation has its origin in the way productions are chosen when an active constraint is being processed.
 Namely, productions to match an active constraint are selected from the handler declaring this constraint, and handlers that are its extensions.
 The order of productions within the handler matters, the ones declared on top are matched first.
 Productions from extending handlers are prepended to the list of productions of the handler they extend.

-Production’s body can contain any visible constraints, as well as *predicates*.
-A production must include either the body or the head, no production can omit both.
+Production’s body can contain any visible constraints declared by handlers located in imported models, as well as *predicates*.
+A production must include either a body or a head, no production can omit both.
 Guard is optional, and it can only contain predicates.

 A production with an empty head, not declaring any constraints to serve as its input, is considered an *automatic* production and is triggered automatically on start of constraints program execution.